 When we first met the client at as his office, I noticed the walls were covered with print-outs of analyses and statistics.
 He was under a lot of pressure, leading engineering and manufacturing for the global operations.
 It was clear he had become aware of what was hindering them from being more successful with lean.

 “When you’re in a project business like ours, you have to make a choice,” he said, pointing at a sign.
 He read from the sign, “There are 3 kinds of service, Good, Cheap and Fast, but you can pick only two.
 Pick Good & Cheap and you won’t be Fast.
 Pick Fast & Good and you won’t be Cheap.
 And Cheap & Fast won’t be any Good.”

 We laughed and dived into what the client had realized.
 We do not have control of our interfaces.
 Standardization is not enough.
 It’s not scalable.
 We need to go modular.

-I love seeing teams become energized, confident and equipped to improve their work life.
-Being a consultant, it’s a bit sad to always move on to next projects and teams.
+I love seeing teams become energized, confident and equipped to improve their work-life.
+Being a consultant, it’s a bit sad to always move on to the next projects and teams.
 At the same time every team and project also makes you stronger, you learn and improve to support a next team and organization even better.

 The Power of Modular Design

 In their master thesis, Linda Eriksson and Lina Simme, investigate how futures studies can be embodied in the innovation process of manufacturing companies in the industry of rail and road vehicles.